 -

-Place the disks on the prepared baking sheet with at least 3/4" of space between them; they'll expand as they bake.
+Place the disk on the prepared baking sheet with at least 1" of space between them; they'll expand as they bake.
 Brush them with half-and-half and sprinkle heavily with coarse sparkling sugar.
-If possible, place the baking sheet on top of another baking sheet, which will prevent the bottoms of the scones from getting too dark as they bake.

 -